AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 #### Reprocess assets{#reprocess-assets}

 With the Processing Profile created (or updated), reprocess the assets to generate the new renditions defined in the Processing Profile.
-If assets are not processed with the new renditions will not exist.
+New renditions will not exist, until assets are processed with the processing profile.

 + Preferably, [assigned the Processing Profile to a folder](../../../assets/configuring//processing-profiles.md) so any new assets uploaded to said folder, automatically generate the renditions.
 Existing assets must be reprocessed using the ah-hoc approach below.